-Ensure that the mirrors are properly adjusted so you can see:The entire area in front of the bus from the front bumper at
+Ensure that the mirrors are properly adjusted so you can see:

+The entire area in front of the bus from the front bumper at ground level to a point where direct vision is possible.
+Direct vision and mirror view vision should overlap.

-- The entire area in front of the bus from the front bumper at ground level to a point where direct vision is possible.
-Direct vision and mirror view vision should overlap. - The right and left front tires touching the ground. - The area from the front of the bus to the service door. - These mirrors, along with the convex and flat mirrors, should be viewed in a logical sequence to ensure that a child or object is not in any of the danger zones.
+The right and left front tires touching the ground.

+The area from the front of the bus to the service door.

+These mirrors, along with the convex and flat mirrors, should be viewed in a logical sequence to ensure that a child or object is not in any of the danger zones.

-Figure 10.4 illustrates how the left and right side crossover mirrors should be adjusted.
+Figure 52 illustrates how the left and right side crossover mirrors should be adjusted.